hammerill/Sand-Box2D/README.md

 ![Logo](./pics/Logo-wide.jpg)
 <h1 align="center">
-  An open source cross-platform game based on Box2D with SDL2.
+  An open source cross-platform game based on Box2D with SDL2
 </h1>

 Sand-Box2D is a game where you can try out possibilities of the Box2D physics engine, can [make your own levels](https://github.com/Hammerill/Sand-Box2D-levels) and share them with others.

-Supported platforms:
-- Windows;
-- Linux;
-- PS Vita.

 This project was developed mainly for educational purposes.
 I've started developing it for myself just to understand basis of Box2D, how to link it with SDL2 and etc.